lewoudar/scalpel/README.md

 ## Known limitations

-scalpel aims to handle SPA (single page application) through the use of selenium.
+pyscalpel aims to handle SPA (single page application) through the use of selenium.
 However due to the synchronous nature of selenium, it is hard to leverage trio and gevent asynchronous feature.
 You will notice that the *selenium spider* is slower than the *static spider*.
 For more information look at the documentation.

 ## Warning

-scalpel is a young project so it is expected to have breaking changes in the api without respecting the [semver](https://semver.org/) principle.
+pyscalpel is a young project so it is expected to have breaking changes in the api without respecting the [semver](https://semver.org/) principle.
 It is recommended to pin the version you are using for now.